 “Many years before the events of this story came to pass, the earthly stage was set and the characters were created.
 The Babylonian Empire had succumbed to the power of the mighty Persian Empire.
 Nebuchadnezzar had taken the Jews into Babylon in three stages.
 Among those taken were Daniel, who later served the Babylonian king and sat at his gate, Ezekiel, and many more who would later return to Jerusalem.
 Jeremiah prophesied that after seventy years of captivity the Jews would return to rebuild the Temple and Jerusalem.
 No one knows exactly when the seventy years begins or ends.
 A prince of Nebuchadnezzar, Belshazzar, provoked God by using the sacred vessels from the Temple for lustful purposes.
 He died within hours as Cyrus the Mede conquered Babylon, and thus began the Median-Persian empire.”

 “Cyrus is regarded in Scripture as a just ruler who beheld the awesome power of God and vowed that the Temple in Jerusalem would be restored.
-His reign was short’ however, and his empire passed into the hands of his son, Cambyses and Smerdis.
+His reign was short, however, and his empire passed into the hands of his son, Cambyses and Smerdis.
 Smerdis probably tried to usurp the throne and was later assassinated by the cohorts of Darius I. Cambyses presumably died in battle with Egypt.
 By this time the foundation for the Temple had been laid, but work stopped and would not commence for another twenty years.”

 “Cyrus began restoring the old Elamite city if Susa.
 Darius continued the restoration and conducted many affairs of state there.
 Susa is known in the Bible as Shushan.
 He enlarged the empire and began a large building campaign.
-Darius is regarded historically as a great ruler, and according to tradition, this is the same Darius is Scripture who allowed many Jews, such as Ezra, Zerubbabel, and Yeshua the son of Yosadak the High Priest, to return to Jerusalem and undertake the task of rebuilding.
+Darius is regarded historically as a great ruler, and according to tradition, this is the same Darius in Scripture who allowed many Jews, such as Ezra, Zerubbabel, and Yeshua the son of Yosadak the High Priest, to return to Jerusalem and undertake the task of rebuilding.
 At any rate, the Persian Empire flourished under Darius’ regime.
-He was succeeded by his son, Xerxes, who reigned for twenty years and was succeeded by his son, Artaxerxes, who commissioned Nehemiah to return for the rebuilding of the walls of Jeruslaem.”
+He was succeeded by his son, Xerxes, who reigned for twenty years and was succeeded by his son, Artaxerxes, who commissioned Nehemiah to return for the rebuilding of the walls of Jeruslem.”

 “Tradition holds that the Jews were allowed to return during the reign of Darius, but were called back to Persia during the reign of Ahasuerus.
 The rabbis teach that Ahasuerus disliked the Jews and was afraid of their efforts to rebuild the Temple.
 There is no factual evidence to support this tradition, but timing would allow for such an event to occur.
 This would also lend itself well to reasons for the story of Esther to transpire, to further allow for the Jews to finish rebuilding the Temple as Cyrus had long ago promised.”

 “It is not known for certain exactly which king Ahasuerus represents, but most theologians support that he must have been Xerxes.
-This concluded by the similarity in descriptions of their reigns. each had a large banquet with many nobles during their third year as monarch.
+This concluded by the similarity in descriptions of their reigns.
+Each had a large banquet with many nobles during their third year as monarch.
 Each is described as being a ruler of numerous provinces.
 Although nothing exists in Persian history to substantiate the story of Esther, nothing exists to disprove the story.
 Also, the timing of events in the book of Esther coincides with the timing of recorded history concerning Xerxes.
-In the third year of his reign, Xerxes began his campaigns with the Greeks which lasted until his seventh year, at which time he returned to Persia in order to develop his kingdom.
+In the third year of his reign, Xerxes began his campaigns with the Greeks which lasted until his seventh year as king, at which time he returned to Persia in order to develop his kingdom.
 It is during this same seventh year that Ahasuerus takes Esther as queen.
-Most of the historical accounts on Xerxes are in Greek literature, therefor, they may be tainted as Xerxes led several campaigns against the Greeks and lost.
+Most of the historical accounts on Xerxes are in Greek literature, therefore, they may be tainted as Xerxes led several campaigns against the Greeks and lost.
 His Persian name was Khshayarsha which the Greeks translated as Xerxes.
 There are several similarities between Ahasuerus and Khshayarsha.
 The Hebrew pronunciation of Ahasuerus is Achashveyrosh.”

 “Whatever the plight of the Jews during the reign of Ahasuerus, there were many Jews still captive in Persia.
-Those taken into captivity from the old Babylonian Empire learned to live new lives a foreigners in yet another country. everything that develops in the story had already been seen by a Higher Authority.
+Those taken into captivity from the old Babylonian Empire learned to live new lives as foreigners in yet another country.
+Everything that develops in the story had already been seen by a Higher Authority.
 The redemptive work had already been provided many years before.
 The stage had been set, and so the story begins.”

 What is interesting about this book is God is never named.
 Going back to Deut 31.18 again, which we have quoted above, the word “hide” is spelled Esther.
 God’s name is hidden in Est 1.20, 5.4, 5.13 and 7.7 and that’s why this book was never found at Qumran and part of the Dead Sea Scrolls (DSS), or a genizah, which is a depository for old writings with the name of God (YHVH or Yehovah) in them.
 Because Esther did not have the name of God in it, they did not need to put it into the caves at Qumran, so it was never found there.